didot05/Final_Year_Project/README.md

 you can use 'synth.vst' file included in this folder also.
 It is totally the same as a standalone version synthesiser except for the presence or absence of a virtual midiKeyboard.
-Refer link for VST plugin;
+Refer link for the VST plugin;
 https://docs.juce.com/master/tutorial_create_projucer_basic_plugin.html